-If you want to set up NAS for your Plex, we've got you covered
+Looking for a NAS to run Plex?
+These are the best enclosures.

 - No eSATA port

-TerraMaster's F2-221 gives you all the features you're looking for in a Plex media server for less than its rivals.

-7. QNAP TS-451+: Best Four-Bay Value
+7. QNAP TS-451+: Best four-bay value

 QNAP's TS-451+ is a reliable workhorse that excels at the basics.
-The NAS is powered by an Intel Celeron J1900 chipset and you get 2GB of RAM out of the box, an HDMI port for connecting it to your TV, and a remote control.
+The NAS is powered by an Intel Celeron J1900 chipset, and you get 2GB of RAM out of the box, an HDMI port for connecting it to your TV, and remote control.

 The NAS handles Plex 4K streaming without any issues whatsoever, and you get hardware 1080p transcoding as well.
-There are four USB 3.0 ports at the back, two Gigabit Ethernet ports, and with four bays that can hold a total of 64TB of storage, you won't need to worry about running out of storage on this NAS.
+There are four USB 3.0 ports at the back, two Gigabit Ethernet ports, and four bays that can hold a total of 64TB of storage, so you won't need to worry about running out of storage on this NAS.

-You also get a decent set of software options on the NAS, including backing up media and running virtual machines, and for what you're ultimately paying here, you are getting excellent value.
+You also get a decent set of software options on the NAS, including backing up media and running virtual machines.
+For what you're ultimately paying here, you are getting excellent value.
 The one downside is that the software interface doesn't look as modern as what you get with Synology.
-To get started, all you need is a few 6TB IronWolf drives or the 8TB variants and you get a powerful Plex media server.
+To get started, all you need is a few 6TB IronWolf drives or the 8TB variants, and you get a powerful Plex media server.

 Pros: